TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

 Flags:
-  -c, --check             check the manifest, index, or blooms for internal consistency -r, --repair            repair the manifest or a single index chunk (index repair requires a block identifier) -i, --pin               pin the manifest or each index chunk and bloom -p, --publish           publish the manifest to the Unchained Index smart contract -n, --truncate uint     truncate the entire index at this block (requires a block identifier)
+  -c, --check             check the manifest, index, or blooms for internal consistency -i, --pin               pin the manifest or each index chunk and bloom -p, --publish           publish the manifest to the Unchained Index smart contract -n, --truncate uint     truncate the entire index at this block (requires a block identifier)